tillitis/tillitis-key1/doc/threat_model/threat_model.md

   during loading of the device app.
 May possibly be replaced many times.
   Should not be revealed to a third party.

+* CDI - Compound Device Identity.
+Dervied by the FW when an application is loaded using the UDS, the USS and the TKey device app binary.
+Used by the application to derive secrets, keys etc. as needed.
+The CDI should never be exposed outside of the FPGA.

 ## Threats and threat vectors
 There are two major type of attacks